 Pain and suffering calculators are actually a crude way to figure out your settlement.
 It may be a helpful starting point, but it does not necessarily apply to all claims.

 If you lost your big toe in an accident, your medical bills may be relatively low.
 However, the quality of your life moving forward will be dramatically different.
 Your settlement should make up for that.

 The insurance company has lots of experience in this area.
 Because it is a for-profit business, it will fight hard to pay less.

 Don’t accept a loss.
 Talk to a personal injury lawyer to find out your options.

 Claims adjusters for insurance companies are not the only people who are familiar with the value of an injury claim.

 Personal injury lawyers are just as familiar, but instead of working against you, they work for you.
 And because they often offer their services on a contingency fee basis, they are motivated to win you the best settlement possible.

-Sam & Ash, LLP are experienced lawyers who want you to get What’s Right after an accident.
+Sam & Ash Injury Law has experienced lawyers that want you to get What’s Right after an accident.
 We know the full value of injury claims and we know the insurance company can pay.
 That’s why our clients trust us.